-In addition to this prospectus, we recently filed two additional prospectuses, which the SEC has declared effective (the "Additional Prospectuses"), that relate to (i) the offer and sale from time to time by certain of the Additional Sellers of (a) 86,655,440 Class A Ordinary Shares, which includes up to 9,010,567 Class A Ordinary Shares issuable to certain former stockholders of Legacy Swvl as earnout consideration (valued as \$10.00 per share as of March 31, 2022) upon the achievement of certain stock price thresholds for our Class A Ordinary Shares, (b) 5,933,333 Private Placement Warrants, originally issued in a private placement at a cash price of \$1.50 per warrant and (c) up to 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public

-Warrants, which warrants were previously registered and originally issued in the initial public offering of units of SPAC at a price of \$10.00 per unit with each unit consisting of one Class A Ordinary Share and one-third of one warrant, and (ii) the offer and sale from time to time by B. Riley of (a) 386,971 Class A Ordinary Shares that we issued to B. Riley in consideration of B. Riley's commitment to purchase Class A Ordinary Shares at our election under the ordinary shares purchase agreement, and (b) 98,573,333 Class A Ordinary Shares that we may elect in our sole discretion to issue and sell to B. Riley under the applicable ordinary shares purchase agreement from time to time after July 8, 2022.
-The Class A Ordinary Shares described in clause (i)(a) of the prior sentence include (i) 3,516,400 Class A Ordinary Shares issued to the PIPE Investors at a cash price of \$10.00 per share, (ii) 8,016,217 Class A Ordinary Shares issued to certain PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes at an exchange rate of \$8.50 per share, \$9.10 per share or \$9.50 per share, (iii) 8,625,000 Class A Ordinary Shares issued to the Sponsor at a cash price of \$0.003 per share and (iv) 57,487,256 Class A Ordinary Shares issued to the Additional Sellers who were former stockholders of Legacy Swvl as equity merger consideration pursuant to the Business Combination at an equity consideration value of \$10.00 per share.
+In addition to this prospectus, we have filed the Additional Prospectuses that relates to the offer and sale from time to time by the Additional Sellers of (a) 86,655,440 Class A Ordinary Shares, which includes up to 9,010,567 Class A Ordinary Shares issuable to certain former stockholders of Legacy Swvl as earnout consideration (valued as \$10.00 per share at the time of the Business Combination) upon the achievement of certain stock price thresholds for our Class A Ordinary Shares, (b) 5,933,333 Private Placement Warrants, originally issued in a private placement at a cash price of \$1.50 per warrant, (c) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants, which warrants were previously registered and originally issued in the initial public offering of units of Queen's Gambit Growth Capital, a Cayman Islands exempted company, at a price of \$10.00 per unit with each unit consisting of one Class A Ordinary Share and one-third of one warrant, (d) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants, (e) 12,121,214 Class A Ordinary Shares issued to the Institutional Investor in connection with the Institutional Investor Private Placement, (f) 18,181,821 Class A Ordinary Shares issuable to the Institutional Investor upon exercise of the Institutional Investor Warrants, which warrants have a cash exercise price of \$1.65 and (g) 121,212 Class A Ordinary Shares issued to A.G.P./Alliance Global Partners as partial compensation for its services as placement agent in connection with the Institutional Investor Private Placement.
+The Class A Ordinary Shares described in clause (a) of the prior sentence include (i) 3,516,400 Class A Ordinary Shares issued to the PIPE Investors at a cash price of \$10.00 per share, (ii) 8,016,217 Class A Ordinary Shares issued to certain PIPE Investors who effectively pre-funded Swvl with the Swvl Exchangeable Notes at an exchange rate of \$8.50 per share, \$9.10 per share or \$9.50 per share, (iii) 8,625,000 Class A Ordinary Shares issued to the Sponsor at a cash price of \$0.003 per share and (iv) 57,487,256 Class A Ordinary Shares issued to the Additional Sellers who were former equityholders of Legacy Swvl as equity merger consideration pursuant to the Business Combination at an equity consideration value of \$10.00 per share.